-How to Treat my Dog's Nail Infection
+How to Treat my Dog's Nail/Paw Infection (Paronychia or Pododermatitiis)

-How Do I Treat My Dog's Nail Infection?
+How Do I Treat My Dog's Nail Infection? or, toe/paw infection

-It’s important to keep the affected nail/paw clean of dirt and debris and as dry as possible, even if this means your pup wearing a water-proof bootie.
+A typical treatment for a dog nail infection (paronychia) or paw/toe infection (also called dog pododermatitis) is to soak the paw with an anti-bacterial/anti-fungal product such as Banixx Pet Care.
+Soaking with Banixx is an easy remedy to follow and hence it's easy to stick with.
+It’s important to keep the affected nail/paw clean, free of dirt and debris in between soakings.
+And keep it as dry as possible, even if this means your dog must wear a water-proof bootie.
 Most dogs recover in short order and return happily to their previous activities.

 Symptoms may include: